Tesselay/edu_project-collection/README.md

 - Third assignment and 'release' of Text-RPG, with multiple additions and written with classes.
 Multiple files.

 Protokoll 4:
-- Last assignment/release of the Text-RPG, again with multiple additions (Storyline, bossfights, weapons, etc.).
+- Last assignment/release of the first year and Text-RPG, again with multiple additions (Storyline, bossfights, weapons, etc.).
 Multiple files.